neilg63/string-patterns/README.md

   - Start: From word start
   - End: To word end
   - Both: Whole word, but spaces or other punctuation may occur within the pattern to match one or more words
-- **StringBounds**: Defines simple positive and negative match rules with the pattern and case_sensitivity flag, e.g. StringBounds::Contains("report", true) or StringBounds::NotEndsWith(".docx", true)
+- **StringBounds**: Defines simple positive and negative match rules with the pattern and case-sensitivity flag, e.g. StringBounds::ContainsCi("report") or StringBounds::NotEndsWithCi(".docx")
   Options:
   - StartsWith(&str, bool) starts with + case-insensitivity flag
   - EndsWith(&str, bool) ends with + case-insensitivity flag